Wealthbox-PB/pb-helium-ui/README.md

 - `cd` into `[PATH_TO_CRM_WEB]` and run `bin/docker/ds_start.sh`.

+- now run `bin/docker/interactive.sh`

-  - The first time this runs, it will automatically create a volume for the `yarn` cache folder.
+  - When this runs, it will automatically create a volume for the `yarn` cache folder.
 This allows us to use `yarn link` inside of the Docker container.

-- now run `bin/docker/interactive.sh`

 - once in interactive, `cd node_modules/react` and `yarn link` to register the `react` package